Brandy Quinn, Ph.D.

 Fort Worth, TX 76129

-Brandy Quinn is an Assistant Professor in the College of Education at Texas Christian University.
+Brandy Quinn is an Associate Professor in the College of Education at Texas Christian University.
 Prior to earning her Ph.D. in Education at Stanford University, she taught high school religious studies and elementary special education in Southern California.
 In her current research, she investigates whether and how school communities foster in youth the desire and drive to contribute to society through their own gifts and talents.
 Her goal is to generate research that helps schools educate young people who are academically, morally, socially and emotionally prepared to be contributing members of their communities.

 California Lutheran University

 Stark, M. D., Quinn, B. P., Hennessey, K. A., Rutledge, A. A., Hunter, A. K., Gordillo, P. K. (2019).
 Examining resiliency in adolescent refugees through the tree of life activity.
 Journal of Youth Development.

 Quinn, B. P., Stark, M. D., Hunter, A. K., Evans, A, Hennessey, K. A. (2019).
 Purpose in adolescents diagnosed with an autism spectrum disorder.
 Journal of Adolescence, 73, 53-62. https://doi.org/10.1016/j.adolescence.2019.03.001